20 Most Spectacular Places in Arizona

 - More info on Catalina State Park

-Catalina State Park offers a variety of hiking trails, from an easy interpretive nature traIl to an arduous hike to a secret swimming pool.
-The unending mountain views, secludedness, and diversity of desert plant life make this an easy contender for the best of Tucson.
+Catalina State Park offers a variety of hiking trails, from an easy interpretive nature trail to an arduous hike to a secret swimming pool.
+The unending mountain views, secluded nature, and diversity of desert plant life make this an easy contender for the best of Tucson.
 This park best incorporates both stunning mountain scenery and the opportunity to see exotic desert flora & fauna into relatively easy hiking trails.

-A few pics from the Canyon Loop trail, a moderate 2 mile trail with gorgeous scenery throughout!
+A few pics from the Canyon Loop trail, a moderate 2 mile trail featuring gorgeous scenery throughout!

 10. Sugarloaf Summit